regnarg/bc/text/changedet.md

   * \pfact{To rename or delete a file, you do not need write permissions (or in fact, any permissions) to that file, only to the parent directory.}
-    {These operations do not touch the file inode at all, they change only the parent directory inode (by adding/removing directory entries).}
+    {These operations do not touch the file inode at all, they change only the parent directory contents (by adding/removing directory entries).}

   * \pfact{Renaming a file updates the last modification time